-If the Internal Calibrated RC Oscillator is used as chip clock source, PB7..6 is used as TOSC2..1 input for the Asynchronous Timer/Counter2 if the AS2 bit in ASSR is set.
+If the Internal Calibrated RC Oscillator is used as chip clock source, PB7:6 is used as TOSC2:1 input for the Asynchronous Timer/Counter2 if the AS2 bit in ASSR is set.

-The various special features of Port B are elaborated in "Alternate Functions of Port B" on page 58 and "System Clock and Clock Options" on page 25.
+The various special features of Port B are elaborated in "Alternate Functions of Port B" on page 58 and "System Clock and Clock Options" on page 24.

+2.2.4 Port C (PC5:PC0)

-- Port C (PC5..PC0) Port C is an 7-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
+Port C is an 7-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
 The Port C output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port C pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port C pins are tri-stated when a reset condition becomes active, even if the clock is not running. - PC6/RESET If the RSTDISBL Fuse is programmed, PC6 is used as an I/O pin.
-Note that the electrical characteristics of PC6 differ from those of the other pins of Port C.
+The Port C pins are tri-stated when a reset condition becomes active, even if the clock is not running.